Meteoro-class offshore patrol vessel: Description

 Modular design enables the ships to be modified for purposes outside main missions such as hydrographic research, intelligence gathering, diving support and salvage operations.

 Building

 The BAM project consists of 12 vessels.

 First phase

 The first phase included the construction of six patrol boats.
 This phase was completed in January 2019 after twelve years.

 Second phase

-Like the first phase, this second is composed of six units. four of them are patrol boats and the two remaining are specialized BAMs, one oceanographic and the other underwater rescue.
+Like the first phase, this second is composed of six units.
+Four of the hulls are patrol boats and the two remaining are specialized BAMs, one oceanographic and the other underwater rescue.